Baremetrics/calendar/README.md

 - **required** `[boolean]`
   - Toggle if this field must have always have a valid selected date
 - **placeholder** `[string]`
-  - Set placeholder text (note this will only apply if the required key is set to `false`)
+  - Set placeholder text (note this will only apply if the required key is set to `false`).
+The default will be whatever moment date format you're using. (i.e. 'M/D/YYYY')

 ### Double Calendar Params
 - **start_date** `[date]`